ColibrITD-SAS/mpqp/docs/execution-extras.rst

 absolutely use them yourself.
 As a user, the elements of this page of interest for you are most likely:

+- To connect to remote QPU connections, see :ref:`Remote setup`.
 - IBM's :func:`get_all_job_ids<mpqp.execution.connection.ibm_connection.get_all_job_ids>`;
 - Eviden's :func:`get_all_job_ids<mpqp.execution.connection.qlm_connection.get_all_job_ids>`;
 - AWS's :func:`get_all_task_ids<mpqp.execution.connection.aws_connection.get_all_task_ids>`;